khawajafarooq/Calculator/README.md

 8. Repease step 7 for all child stack views.
 This will pretty much set your layout user interface
 9. Looks like there is a still small warning left by autolayout.
 Fix it by selecting the warning and press fix misplacement for the option update frames.

-After all these steps, your layout will be smooth and ready for all the screen size and orientations.
+Now your layout will be smooth and ready for all the screen size and orientations.

+There are other ways to achieve this but I have done this using stack views.
+Stack views are super easy to learn.
+I recommend you should give a try!